yaragirodev/felix-prop/README.md

 # FelixProp
-Magisk module that changes the system props so that it thinks that you have a Google Pixel tablet.
+Magisk module that changes the system props so that it thinks that you have a Google Pixel Fold.